 Iwatake Snow Field doesn’t match either Happo One or Nozawa Onsen in terms of facilities or services for kids however it’s worth considering if you’re looking for a resort that is well-suited to kids still finding their confidence with skiing or snowboarding.
 The picturesque has lots of long, wide runs with gentle terrain which families will enjoy exploring together.
 Much less popular than nearby Happo One, you’ll also have more room to enjoy while still having plenty of good accommodation options nearby.

-Which are the best resorts for other activities?
+Which are the best resorts for other winter activities?

 Visitors looking to enjoy activities other than skiing and snowboarding should consider heading to: